dstrick17/DacNet/paper.md

 Chest X-ray classification is a crucial task in medical image analysis, where deep learning models are trained to detect various thoracic diseases from radiographic scans.
-A landmark study in this field, known as CheXNet, introduced a 121-layer DenseNet convolutional neural network that reportedly outperformed radiologists in detecting pneumonia [1].
-Their work used the NIH ChestX-ray14 dataset, a publicly available dataset of over 100,000 frontal-view chest X-rays labeled with up to 14 disease classes [2].
-The success of CheXNet has inspired further research, as it represents a significant step toward using artificial intelligence to assist in clinical diagnosis, especially in regions where access to licensed radiologists is limited [3].
+A landmark study in this field, known as CheXNet, introduced a 121-layer DenseNet convolutional neural network that reportedly outperformed radiologists in detecting pneumonia [@rajpurkar2017chexnet].
+Their work used the NIH ChestX-ray14 dataset, a publicly available dataset of over 100,000 frontal-view chest X-rays labeled with up to 14 disease classes [@nih2017chestxray].
+The success of CheXNet has inspired further research, as it represents a significant step toward using artificial intelligence to assist in clinical diagnosis, especially in regions where access to licensed radiologists is limited [@hwang2023tuberculosis].
-In the midst of a reproducibility crisis in academia, independent researchers must reproduce groundbreaking studies like this in order to help guide future research [4].
+In the midst of a reproducibility crisis in academia, independent researchers must reproduce groundbreaking studies like this in order to help guide future research [@vannoorden2015reproducibility].
 In this project, we set out to replicate the original CheXNet model as closely as possible, evaluate and improve performance metrics such as AUC-ROC and F1 scores across all 14 disease classes, and explore whether newer deep learning techniques, particularly Vision Transformers (ViTs), could offer performance improvements over traditional convolutional neural networks.
 All code for our models and evaluation pipeline is publicly available in our GitHub Repository
-- https://github.com/dstrick17/DannyNet.
-While our primary goal was to replicate the original CheXNet study, we also recognize the importance of its successor, CheXNeXt, which validated a similar model against board-certified radiologists on a curated internal dataset [5].
+- https://github.com/dstrick17/DacNet.
+While our primary goal was to replicate the original CheXNet study, we also recognize the importance of its successor, CheXNeXt, which validated a similar model against board-certified radiologists on a curated internal dataset [@rajpurkar2018chexnext].
 Although the test set used in CheXNeXt is not publicly available, its findings emphasize the clinical relevance of these models and reinforce the need for reproducible benchmarking in public datasets like NIH ChestX-ray14.
 Our key contributions are as follows: We performed a faithful replication of the CheXNet model, establishing a reproducible baseline using pretrained DenseNet-121 with standard training procedures.
-We proposed an improved model, DannyNet, which incorporates Focal Loss, the AdamWoptimizer, and advanced image augmentations like Color Jitter.
+We proposed an improved model, DacNet, which incorporates Focal Loss, the AdamWoptimizer, and advanced image augmentations like Color Jitter.
 It achieved significantly higher F1 scores on rare classes compared to the baseline.
 We implemented per-class F1 threshold optimization to further boost classification accuracy, especially in multi-label settings.
 Unlike the original CheXNet study, which only reported an F1 score for